Wilmer Flores Player Props: Giants vs. Rangers

 Rangers Pitching Rankings

-- The pitching staff for the Rangers has a collective 8.3 K/9, which ranks 23rd in the league.
+- The pitching staff for the Rangers has a collective 8.3 K/9, which ranks 23rd in MLB.

-- The Rangers have a 4.07 team ERA that ranks 13th across all MLB pitching staffs.
+- The Rangers' 4.04 team ERA ranks 12th among all league pitching staffs.

-- Rangers pitchers combine to give up the eighth-fewest home runs in baseball (127 total, 1.1 per game).
+- Rangers pitchers combine to give up the seventh-fewest home runs in baseball (127 total, 1.1 per game).

-- His most recent appearance came on Saturday against the Miami Marlins, when the right-hander tossed 5 1/3 innings, surrendering three earned runs while giving up six hits.
+- In his last outing on Sunday against the Miami Marlins, the lefty threw 5 2/3 scoreless innings while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.